google/making_with_ml/discord_moderator/README.md

 13. Your Discord Bot should run successfully on your local computer now.
 As a next step, try hosting it with a Cloud service, like [App Engine](https://cloud.google.com/appengine).

+14. To run the unit tests, just execute:

+`npm test`